Sneedux/Sneedux/README.md

   Sneedux is a fork of the kernel Linux, which was written by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
-It aims to be a more secure and freedom-respecting fork of Linux: downloading patches manually and checking them manually for spyware and other nasties.
+It aims to be a more secure and freedom-respecting fork of Linux: downloading patches manually and checking them manually for spyware and other nasties, all while keeping the proprietary blobs included with the Linux kernel.
 Linux aims towards POSIX and Single UNIX Specification compliance.

   It has all the features you would expect in a modern fully-fledged Unix, including true multitasking, virtual memory, shared libraries, demand